-The elite SEALs teams—the U.S. Navy’s Special Ops forces—have discovered how to make their trainees more successful at completing the mythically-tough training and actually become Navy SEALs.
-In fact, they now teach trainees stress control techniques that may be responsible for helping to boost the number of successful passing candidates from one fourth of each class to one third of each class.
+They teach BUD/S trainees stress control techniques that may be responsible for helping to boost the number of successful passing candidates from one fourth of each class to one third of each class.
+That means almost 10 percent more of the BUD/S candidates go on to become Navy SEALs.

-Amazingly, these techniques are very similar to what I’ve been teaching my students for years.
+Amazingly, these stress control techniques are very similar to what I’ve been teaching my students for years.
 No magic here.
-What I teach comes directly out of good psychological research, and the SEALs have been doing their homework!
+What I teach comes directly out of good psychological research, and the SEALs do their homework!